null-coders/Emergix/README.md

 🚀 Future Scope

-- Ratings & reviews (like Zomato for healthcare)
+- Ratings & reviews (like Zomato or Swiggy for restaurants)
 - Disease-based filtering
 - Ambulance integration